 Install at least one alarm on each level of your home.
 It is recommended to have one in each sleeping area and outside of sleeping areas.

-Test all smoke alarms, battery powered and hard-wired , once a month.
-Vacuum and /or dust around the alarms regularly to keep them clean.
+Test all smoke alarms, battery powered and hard-wired, once a month.
+Vacuum or dust around the alarms regularly to keep them clean.

 Change batteries once a year unless you have a 10 year battery operated alarm.
 Make sure you change the backup batteries in your hard-wired alarms once a year as well.

-Replace all smoke alarms after 10 years.
-They do not last forever.
+Replace all smoke alarms when they expire after 10 years.
 You may need to contact a qualified electrician to replace hard-wired alarms.

 Every Home Needs Working Smoke Alarms